kavyasahai/HomeAway_Prototype/README.md

 # HomeAway Prototype

-This application is an adaptation of a three-tier online marketplace and hospitality service architecture such as 'HomeAway' using open-source technologies.
+This application is an adaptation of a three-tier online hospitality service architecture such as 'HomeAway' using open-source technologies.
 It makes use of MERN stack web-development to enhance request handling performance and makes use of messaging service such as Kafka.

 This is a completely RESTful API based application and makes use of HTTP protocol.The back-end of this application is built using Node Javascript.
 The database used is No-SQL which helps in storing product metadata and helps improving scalability of the architecture.